3 Professional Lessons From Journalism

 Listening, more than talking, is a critical skill for success in journalism (and elsewhere).
 Saul recommends “to become intentional about listening to anyone and everyone to understand their viewpoint–instead of listening to respond.”

 In an interview with the New York Times, psychologist Dr. Sonja Lyubomirsky argues that adopting a ‘listening to learn’ mindset shifts “your focus from responding to understanding.”
-Developing this skill requires you not to interrupt others, not dish out advice (unless asked), and ask follow-up questions, like “Tell me more.”
+Developing this skill requires you not to interrupt others, to resist offering advice (unless asked), and to ask follow-up questions, such as “Tell me more.”

 Attention Worth Fighting For

-When the largest companies in the world design applications (we depend upon) to extract value from our precious attention, Friends of Attention argue that a machine cannot measure true attention.
-“The fullness of our authentic human attention, shared with others, is the power with which we make the world.
+When the world’s largest technology companies design applications to capture and monetize our focus, groups such as Friends of Attention argue that true attention cannot be measured by machines.
+They assert, “The fullness of our authentic human attention, shared with others, is the power with which we make the world.
 It’s worth fighting for.”

 Humility Leads to Growth

-Acknowledging your biases and prejudices, because we all have them, signals that you possess humility, which means you are capable of changing your mindset when presented with new evidence and/or experiences.
+Acknowledging your biases and prejudices, which everyone has, signals humility and openness to change your mindset when presented with new evidence or experiences.

 Awareness is empowering.
 According to organizational psychologist Adam Grant, all professionals who can “balance confidence with humility and put their missions above their egos” are on the right track to excel in their careers.